S3-working-group/s3-practical-guide/docs/all.md

 ### The Principle of Equivalence

 _**Involve people in making and evolving decisions that affect them**, so that you increase engagement and accountability, and make use of the distributed intelligence toward achieving and evolving your objectives._

-Involve people in making and evolving decisions that affect them, so that you increase engagement and accountability, and make use of the distributed intelligence toward achieving and evolving your objectives.

 Equivalence is important in organizational systems, precisely because people are not equal to one other in a variety of ways and depending on the context.